notJAYanand/password-manager/README.md

 # password-manager

-MySQL connectivity and operations woth C++.
+MySQL connectivity and operations with C++.